-Micek: Trump's bad numbers hurt other candidates
+Micek: Trump's bad numbers hurting others

 There are two sets of numbers, both related and intertwined, that should keep Sen. Pat Toomey, R-Pa., awake at night.